facebookresearch/gtn/docs/python/source/graph.rst

     :param int olabel: Output label for the arc
     :param float weight: Weight for the arc
     :return: The integer id of the arc.

+  .. py:method:: arc_sort(olabel=False)

+    Sort the arcs entering and exiting a node by label.

+    This function is intended to be used prior to calls to :func:`intersect` and :func:`compose` to improve the efficiency of the algorithms.

+    :param bool olabel: Sort by increasing order on the arc input label (default) or output label if ``olabel == True``.

+  .. py:method:: item()

+    Get the weight on a single arc graph.